 This is the case except for repairs – an owner has already been notified of the need for repairs, so they are unable to stop the notice by fixing the repairs within the timeframe.

 Also: Repairs and Minimum standards are different.
 If you are terminating because a property does not meet a minimum standard, see Ending a lease for breach of minimum standards .

-The tenant is responsible for rent until the last day of the notice, which is the day they are to return the keys.
+The tenant is responsible for rent until the last day of the notice, which is the day they have to return the keys.

-The tenant is still responsible for leaving the property as it was at the beginning of the tenancy, even when they have served a valid notice to terminate.
+The tenant is still responsible for leaving the property in the condition it was in at the beginning of the tenancy, even when they have served a valid Notice to terminate.

 - the date of serving the notice

 - the name of the tenant